promised-ai/lace/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+_Please be sure to search open and closed issues for existing issues covering your feature request before opening a new one_

 **Is your feature request related to a problem?
 Please describe.**

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]